Aidoku/aidoku-cli/README.md

-  init        Create initial code for an Aidoku source logcat      Log streaming serve       Build a source list and serve it on the local network version     Print version
+  init        Create initial code for an Aidoku source logcat      Log streaming serve       Build a source list and serve it on the local network verify      Test Aidoku packages if they're ready for publishing version     Print version

 Flags: